Worship at St. Peters

 - Thursday – Worship led by Rev. Fleur or Pauline

-- Friday – Celebration Worship (Parents/carers are invited to participate in Friday’s worship if their child is receiving a certificate)
+- Friday – Celebration Worship (Parents/carers are invited to participate in Friday’s worship if their child is receiving a Values or Achievement Certificate)

 The Worship Council meets on a half termly basis with Miss Lister and plans and delivers a half termly whole school worship.
 The Worship Council is also responsible for speaking to staff and children about the learning from the worship as well as improvements regarding worship sessions.
 The pupils enjoy their role.
 Our Worship Council have also written and delivered worship based upon our school prayer.